matthewturk/2022-10-19-vast-yt/contents.md

 ---

+The line between community and clique is not always easy to identify in advance, and sometimes finding it happens far too late.

+---

 ## "I don't even know who you are anymore."

 I did not understand what it meant to be faculty or what it meant to be a "grown-up."